 Is Ireland famous for wool?

-The wool from sheep is called Irish wool and is used to make woollen wears.
+The wool from sheep is called Irish wool and is used to make woolen wears.
 According to Wikipedia, the Irish people were clothing themselves with wool as far back as the thirteenth century.
 This shows how deeply rooted in making wool the people of Ireland are.
-Ireland is well known for wool production and woollen wear, particularly the Aran wool jumpers that are something of Irish identity.
+Ireland is well known for wool production and woolen wear, particularly the Aran wool jumpers that are something of Irish identity.

 What is Irish wool?

-The fibre used to make textiles is called wool, derived from sheep and other animals, including rabbits and goats.
+The fiber used to make textiles is called wool, derived from sheep and other animals, including rabbits and goats.
 The phrase can also apply to inorganic substances with characteristics like animal wool, mineral and glass wool.
-A minor amount of lipids and protein make wool’s composition as an animal fibre.
-It differs chemically from cotton and plant fibres, mainly cellulose.
+A minor amount of lipids and protein make wool’s composition as an animal fiber.
+It differs chemically from cotton and plant fibers, mainly cellulose.
 Irish wool is simply wool got from sheep bred in Ireland.
 Ireland is known for rearing a lot of sheep, and they are major shearers and producers of wool.
 This wool is used to make different wool items like blankets, jumpers, etc.

 The Irish Wool Aran Jumper

-The Aran Islands, an archipelago off the western coast of Ireland’s Galway, is where the famous Irish wool jumper, recognised across the globe, first appeared.
+The Aran Islands, an archipelago off the western coast of Ireland’s Galway, is where the famous Irish wool jumper, recognized across the globe, first appeared.
 Its rough, wet, and windy atmosphere is home to farmers and fishers.
 It was developed to shield fishermen from the chilly winter weather and moisture.
-The Irish jumper remains a favourite garment in cold weather because of its capacity to keep wearers warm.
+The Irish jumper remains a favorite garment in cold weather because of its capacity to keep wearers warm.
 Every household in the Aran Islands had a distinctive geometric design for their jumpers around the turn of the twentieth century.
 If someone drowned at sea, examining the jumper might reveal whose family the person belonged to.
 This traditional Irish jumper has a round neck, a mesh that is extremely tight and is composed of pure virgin Irish sheep wool with a natural ecru tint.
 It maintains a comfortable temperature while providing rain protection.
 These hand-knit jumpers are genuine pieces of art.
 Each jumper requires more than 100,000 stitches, and the knitting process may take up to sixty days.